Making a Bequest

 What is a Bequest?

-A bequest is a donation from your estate which you give to family, friends or your favourite charity (such as Hospice Mid-Northland).
+A bequest is a donation from your estate which you give to family, friends or your favourite charity (such as Hospice).
 This is recorded in your Will under the guidance of your legal advisor.

 Your bequest can be:

-- Residue of your estate - once all other gifts and expenses are taken care of, Hospice Mid-Northland receives what is left
+Residue of your estate - once all other gifts and expenses are taken care of, the Hospice of your choice can receive what is left

 A bequest is an excellent way to contribute to Hospice in a way that does not affect your financial situation now.
 Once you have taken care of those closest to you, a bequest to your favourite charity can be one of the most important gifts you can give.

-Any funding received by Hospice Mid-Northland stays within our local community.
+Any funding received by Hospice Mid-Northland or Far North Community Hospice stays within it's local community.

-What would Hospice Mid-Northland use my Bequest for?
+What would Hospice Mid-Northland or Far North Community Hospice use my Bequest for?

 When you make a bequest to Hospice, you are able to specify what you would like the proceeds to go towards.
-Our General Manager Belinda Watkins would be happy to discuss our operations with you and which areas are most in need, should you require this information to assist you in making your decision.
+Our Chief Executive, Belinda Watkins would be happy to discuss our operations with you and which areas are most in need, should you require this information to assist you in making any decision.
+Belinda can be contacted on 09 407 7799.

-The cost of providing hospice services in the Mid North area (from Taupo Bay in the North to Towai in the South and coast to coast in between) is approximately $1.4 million per annum.
-Funding is provided from the Far North District Health Board, however this contributes less than 50% of Hospice Mid Northland's overall operating costs.
-The remaining balance needed for us to continue providing our high standard of care and services free of charge, relies on fundraising activity, donations and income from our three Hospice Shops.
+The cost of providing hospice services in the Mid and the Far North area (from Towai in the South to the Cape in the North and coast to coast in between) is millions per annum.
+Funding is provided from Te Whatu Ora, however this contributes to 37% of Hospice Mid Northland's overall operating costs and 50% for the Far North.
+The remaining balance needed for us to continue providing our high standard of care and services free of charge, relies on fundraising activity, donations and income from our five Hospice Shops.

-Unless specific conditions are made, your bequest would be used to continue to provide free specialist palliative care within our community, including the purchase of equipment such as medical equipment and materials, vehicles used specifically in the care of patients, educational and other similar resources as well as operating costs.
+Unless specific conditions are made, your bequest would be used to continue to provide free specialist palliative care within our community, including the purchase of medical equipment, supplies, vehicles used specifically in the care of patients, educational and information resources as well as our general operating costs.

 Making a Bequest

-If you would like to discuss a bequest, please contact General Manager Belinda Watkins on 09 407 7799.
-Your contribution is greatly appreciated, and of significant value to our organisation and community.
+If you would like to discuss a bequest, please contactour Chief Executive, Belinda Watkins on 09 407 7799.
+Your contribution is greatly appreciated, and of significant value to our organisations and communities.